 Become a Machine Learning Teaching Assistant

-Each semester, the Machine Learning Department searches for qualified applicants for Teaching Assistant (TA) or Course Assistant (CA) positions for all of our courses offered next semester.
+Each semester, the Machine Learning Department searches for qualified applicants for Teaching Assistant (TA) positions for all of our courses offered next semester.
 If you wish to apply, please do so using the form below, which includes questions about prior experience, course preferences, eligibility, etc. To receive full consideration, please submit your application three weeks before the last day of classes.

 Some details about the matching / application process:

 - Interviewing: You may be contacted by one or more professors for an interview.
 If so, don't delay!
 Interviews are a key step in the recruitment and application process.
-If you are not contacted, feel free to reach out to the instructor of the course that most interests you -- being proactive is a great way to make an early match.
+Some instructors recruit students over email and skip the interviewing step.
+If you are not contacted, feel free to reach out to the instructor of the course that most interests you.
+Being proactive is a great way to increase your chances for a TA-ship!

 - Editing your Application Form: After submitting your application, you will receive a confirmation email with an "Edit Your Response" link.
 Save the email for your records.
 The link will allow you to make changes to your application if necessary.

 - ITA Testing: All non-native English speakers are required to take the International TA (ITA) test the semester prior to teaching, or to have it waived via the TOEFL option below.
 There are fixed testing periods (usually in November and April).
 See the ITA registration schedule for details.
 PhD students may register for the exam at any time.
 However, we have to inform the testing center of our intent to hire any Master's students before they take the exam.
 If you are a Master's student and haven't taken the ITA test, please submit your application as early as possible so that we can arrange for you to take the test.

 - TOEFL option: When you sign up for ITA Testing, you may hear about the TOEFL option.
 For MLD, we ask that you follow these guidelines: